shiny0510/shiny0510/README.md

-Here are some ideas to get you started:
-ㄴ

 - I ❤️ to study about Math and Computer Science
 - 💪 My major is Artificial Intelligence & Computer engineering
 - 🔭 I’m currently working on Korea Univ AI Grad